 Test scores cannot be more than two years old.
 Scores are not required for admission if you have earned a bachelor’s or advanced degree within the last five years at a regionally accredited or recognized institution in an English Language Proficiency Exempt Country.
 A list of these countries may be found here.

-Applicants for admission to the master’s degree program must have an undergraduate degree with a major in music or a bachelor’s degree and evidence of an equivalent musical background; three confidential (not more than two years old) letters of recommendation on forms provided by the music department; and, for non-native speakers of English, an acceptable score on one of the approved English language proficiency exams (see ‘English Language Proficiency’ above).
+Applicants for admission to the master’s degree program must have an undergraduate degree with a major in music or a bachelor’s degree and evidence of an equivalent musical background; three recent (not more than two years old) confidential letters of recommendation; and, for non-native speakers of English, an acceptable score on one of the approved English language proficiency exams (see ‘English Language Proficiency’ above).
 A GRE General Test score is welcomed but not required.
 In the following concentrations, students must meet additional admission requirements:

 MA, Ethnomusicology